-Workers’ Compensation Lawyers serving Lake and McHenry Counties
+Workers’ Compensation Lawyers Serving Cook, Lake and McHenry Counties

 The Law Offices of Robert T. Edens has been fighting for the rights of injured workers for over 20 years.
 If you or someone you love has been injured on the job, take the time to look over this website and see for yourself why our law firm is the right firm to handle your workers’ compensation claim.
 We have video testimonials from numerous satisfied clients that claim we are the best.
 We have searchable verdicts and settlements that demonstrate the MILLIONS OF DOLLARS that our law firm has gotten for our clients.